Urban-rural dynamics of community-based conflict management

 Other Project Members

-Emma Elfversson, Researcher
+Emma Elfversson, Associate Professor

 In the developing world, rapid urbanisation is reshaping the landscape of violence and conflict management.
 Sub-Saharan Africa, in particular, will see dramatic rates of in-migration to cities from rural areas.
 In a region heavily affected by political turmoil, analysts and policymakers have increasingly sought to understand how these factors relate to the challenges of addressing and preventing localized violent conflicts.